ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 Design decisions
 ------------------

+It's conceptually meaningless to have this kind of analyzer for .NET code.
+That's because in UWP apps, all .NET code is bundled along with your app (including the .NET framework itself).
+Therefore every .NET API that you reference is by definition present.
+Now it might have been helpful to have adaptivity checks for desktop apps, so you can write a single binary that runs on desktop .NET framework v4.0 but can also call into v4.6 APIs if they're on the machine.
+But the only version of the .NET runtime that supports adaptivity is the one used in UWP apps.

 It's impossible for an analyzer to know whether adaptivity checks are the right thing.
 Example1: I see lots of folks checking for whether the `HardwareButtons` type is present, and if